Bira/octopus-carnival/_posts/2022-08-30-intellect-devourer.md

 second metamorphosis into a larger and more powerful form, known as an Intellect Glutton or Brain Collector.

-Each for is smarter than the last, though even ustilagors are dimly sapient.
+Each form is smarter than the last, though even ustilagors are dimly sapient.
 Intellect devourers can communicate via telepathy, but they don't appear to have much in the way of a culture.
 They see other sapients as food, not as conversation partners.